 Hi everyone!
-I am linking up with Life Over C’s Learning with Your Craft Stash.
+I have been doing some learning with our craft stash posts recently.
 Today, the craft item is scrapbook paper.
 Now, I don’t know about you, but I have a big crate full of this stuff.
 I also think children love using it because the prints can be so colorful and fun.

 Combine some fun, bright paper with sight words, and you have an engaging reading center or learning activity.
 After all, children need lots of opportunity to work with sight words.
 You want to keep education interesting and engaging to keep them learning, so one way to engage them is to turn those sight words into a craft.
 Just think, when you give them a word to decorate, they are taking time to carefully craft out that word.
 It is a great way for them to take a mental snapshot of the word, so they can pull it out like a photograph when they need it later on.
 Materials: You will need scrapbook paper, papers with sight words enlarged on the paper, scissors, and glue.